Mystery Science Theater 3001

 Love is space worthy again."
 She gave a brisk salute.

 Mike returned the salute, although with less enthusiasm.
-The reason for
+The

 that was the flashing red light.
 "Eh, the Three Pearl-teers are calling."